bnb/ideas/README.md

 A repo of ideas for projects that I have.
 Feel free to use them in any way you want.

+## Node.js App Ideas to Learn From

+### Pastebin-style site
+...with beautify and uglify scripts, linters, markdown editing, and whatever else you think of.

+### Pay with a post
+Pay with a post mentioning the product on one or more social networks.

+### Beta invitation system
+Signup with a beta invite.

+### GitHub/Twitter Inactive Username Checker
+Checks for GitHub/Twitter usernames, optionally matching a given term, that are inactive.
+While this doesn't really help on Twitter yet (they've got a policy that they don't reassign or delete inactive accounts), you can possibly get a good GitHub username with it.

+### Designer News Invite Family Tree
+Uses the Designer News API to fetch your invite family tree (who invited you, who invited them, etc.) and displays it nicely.
+Similar to that one for Dribbble.

+### Humans.json, an API for humans that contributed.
+Based off of the [me-api](https://github.com/danfang/me-api), Humans.json is Humans.txt as an API.
+Essentially, a collection of me-api elements, as well as organizational specific features.

+### anchorify
+Add an anchor link to any element on a website, via anchorify as a proxy, to link directly to that specific element.

 ## Tent

 ### Jiffy Reactions